Bloomington Mesothelioma Attorneys

 Mesothelioma is a tumor that forms in the lining of the lungs, commonly as a result of exposure to asbestos fibers.
 These fibers attach to the lining of the lungs and damage the surrounding healthy cells, causing them to swell.
 This leads to the development of the cancerous tumors.
 Most individuals that are diagnosed with mesothelioma fail to live beyond 12 months after the initial diagnosis.
 If you or a loved one have been diagnosed with mesothelioma, we offer a free, no obligation consultation to review your situation and determine how we may be able to help.

 Victims and their families may be eligible to file a lawsuit to seek financial compensation to cover medical bills, lost earnings, pain and suffering and other damages.
-The trusted attorneys at TSR Injury Law have recovered more than $150 million in compensation and have been recognized by prestigious associations like Super Lawyers, The National Trial Lawyers and the Multi-Million Dollar Advocates Forum.
+The trusted attorneys at TSR Injury Law have recovered $300 million in compensation and have been recognized by prestigious associations like Super Lawyers, The National Trial Lawyers and the Multi-Million Dollar Advocates Forum.

 Our firm takes cases on contingency, which means that if we represent you, there are no upfront fees and we only get paid when we obtain a recovery on your behalf.